Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 5. Chronic Illness or Malnutrition

-Severe long-term illnesses or poor nutrition can reduce GH production in both children and adults.
+Severe or prolonged illness and poor nutritional status can suppress GH secretion in both children and adults.

 Symptoms of Low Growth Hormone Levels